onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 A reference is referred to by the `&` symbol.
 Here, the capability references the `HelloAsset` object, so we specify `<&HelloWorld.HelloAsset>` as the type, which gives access to everything in the `HelloAsset` object.

-The first argument to the `link` function is the path where you want to store the link for the capability and the `target` argument is the path to the object in storage that is to be linked to.
+The argument to the `issue` function is the path to the object in storage that is to be linked to.
-We always store links for capabilities in the `/private/` or `/public/` domains:
+When a capability is issued, [a capability controller](https://cadence-lang.org/docs/1.0/language/accounts/capabilities#accountcapabilities) is created for it in `Account.Capabilities`, which allows the creator of the capability to have fine-grained control over the capability.

-- We choose `/private/` if we only want to allow one or a small number of users to access it
+Capabilities usually link to objects in the `/storage/` domain, but can also be created for `Account` objects.
+Account capabilities will not be covered in this tutorial.

-- We choose `/public/` if we want any user in the network to be able to access it.
+After issuing the capability, it can be stored somewhere or in this case, published to the account's public section with the `account.capabilities.publish()` method.

-Capabilities always link to objects in the `/storage/` domain.
+The caller provides the capability to publish and a public path to publish it at.

 To borrow a reference to an object from the capability, we use the capability's `borrow` method.